 Begin the Journey

-Encourage her to contact Project Rachel for help.
+Encourage her to contact Project Rachel Ministry for help.
 Remind her that God’s love and mercy is bigger than any sin.

 Helping a friend suffering in silence

 Have information on local programs (address and phone number) on hand in case she asks for it.
 Or leave information where she can find it.
+Locate the nearest Project Rachel Ministry by clicking on the Find Help map on this site and clicking on a state.